 However, if you want to accelerate weight loss, you can try one of the following:

 - Eat low-calorie, high-fiber vegetables like broccoli, kale, and spinach.

-- Load up on high-quality protein to stimulate your body to burn more energy.
+- Load up on high-quality proteins from lean meats and fish to stimulate your body to burn more energy.

 - Chew slowly and be more mindful while eating to give your body more time to break up carbohydrates.

 The final word